PrincetonUniversity/GPEC/README.md

 Public installations should be downloaded and kept up to date from the releases on Github.
 The releases remain private for now, so only those with access to the repository will be able to install the package.

+To compile a new release of GPEC the user must set the GPEC_PLATFORM variable to a value appropriate for their archetecture and fortran compiler.
+The available options can be obtained by examining the suffixes of the install/make.inc.* files.
+Additional instuctions, if necessary, for each case can be found in the header of the corresponding file.

 Development
 ---------------